hpi-sam/sct-validation-framework/README.md

   To raise input events from the simulation to the state machine, use `getStateMachine().raise[name of the event]`.
   See for example the method `update()` in `worlds.pong.LeftPaddle`.

-  Further, if the state chart employs variables, you have to implement the required methods and returning the desired value.
+  Furthermore, if the state chart employs variables, you have to implement the required methods and returning the desired value.
 Such an example is the `long myPos()` method in the `LeftPaddle` class.

 ## Setup